-- listen rather than directly question, remain calm - never stop a child who is recalling significant events - never ask a child if they are being abused - make a record of discussion to include time, place, persons present and what was said (child language - do not substitute words) - advise you will have to pass the information on - avoid coaching/prompting - never take photographs of any injury - never undress a child to physically examine them - allow time and provide a safe haven / quiet area for future support meetings - at no time promise confidentiality to a child or adult - all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward and that they will be supported and kept safe - where abuse has occurred online or outside of school it will not be downplayed and will be treated equally seriously
+- listen rather than directly question, remain calm - never stop a child who is recalling significant events - never ask a child if they are being abused - make a record of discussion to include time, place, persons present and what was said (child language - do not substitute words) - advise you will have to pass the information on - avoid coaching/prompting - never take photographs of any injury - never undress a child to physically examine them - allow time and provide a safe haven / quiet area for future support meetings - at no time promise confidentiality to a child or adult - all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward and that they will be supported and kept safe - nor should a victim ever be made to feel they are a problem or ashamed for making a report - where abuse has occurred online or outside of school it will not be downplayed and will be treated equally seriously

-Staff are aware that they should not question the child; other than to respond with TED - Tell me what you mean by that, Explain what you mean by that, Describe that.
+Staff are aware that they should not question the child; other than to respond with

+TED

+Tell me what you mean by that.
+Explain what you mean by that.

+Describe that.

 Staff will observe and listen, but do not probe/ask any leading questions.